Cavalier Youth: Background

+Writing and Avron

-Following a headlining show at Wembley arena in December 2012, the band parted ways with their record label Virgin Records and their management.
-In February 2013, they began working on Cavalier Youth.
-They spent five weeks doing pre-production at The Doghouse Studio in Henley-on-Thames.
+In the lead up to the Wembley event, guitarist Chris Miller said they have some ideas for the next album, and by February 2013, they began working on Cavalier Youth.
+They spent five weeks doing pre-production at The Doghouse Studio in Henley-on-Thames, which was home studio that Flint built for the band to use for writing.
 The following month, the group were writing their new album at The Boathouse in Henley-on-Thames, which was owned by a friend of theirs.
 They wrote a portion of the album here over two–three weeks.
 In April and May 2013, the band supported Pierce the Veil and All Time Low in North America on the Spring Fever tour.
 You Me at Six compiled a wish list of producers, popular and obscure, that they loved.

-They met with some of them while on the Spring Fever tour, one of which being Neal Avron.
+You Me at Six met with some producers while on the Spring Fever tour, one of which being Neal Avron.
 Avron stood out to the band out of all the ones they met as he seemed to understand the group the most.
 They liked his previous work with Fall Out Boy, Linkin Park and Yellowcard.
 Further pre-production took place in June with Avron.
 They felt at ease with him present when playing and discussing the songs.
 Avron had the band pick three–four acts from any genre that they thought were enjoyable and felt they could take inspiration from.
 They subsequently picked him as producer for the next album due to being comfortable and the previous albums he's worked on.